MuradHadjili017/MuradHadjili017.github.io/README.md

 ## Live Website
 https://murdhadjili017.github.io

+## Add or replace profile photo
+A placeholder SVG is included at `images/profile.svg`.
+To use your own photo:

+- Add your image to `/images` and name it `profile.jpg` or `profile.png` (or replace `profile.svg`).
+- Recommended size: at least 800×800px for good quality; the site will scale it down responsively.

 ## Notes for instructors and reviewers
 - Code is intentionally simple and documented for beginner readability.
 - Accessibility considerations: semantic HTML, keyboard-navigable menu, aria attributes for the mobile menu, and readable color contrasts.